EGI-Federation/documentation/content/en/providers/getting-started/operations_start_guide/_index.md

 only organization having the mandate described in (a) for its country and thus provide a single contact point at the national level.

+## Operations Centres

+A Resource Infrastructure Provider is responsible of delivering a number services, either technical or humans, to different groups of customers: services supporting the activities of the given RIP and that facilitate and make it secure the access to the provided resources and services.
+In order to contribute resources to EGI, a Resource Infrastructure Provider must be associated to an Operations Centre.
+Resource Infrastructure Provider services are delivered by an Operations Centre. to continue...

 ## Roles

 The following sections covers the roles that are commonly involved in the